ossf/community/wg-identifying-security-threats/README.md

 compromise the organizations or users that use those projects.
 It's essential that we understand these threats and work to build defenses against them.

+### Objective

+Our objective is to enable stakeholders to have informed confidence in the security of open source projects.
+This includes identifying threats to the open source ecosystem and recommending practical mitigations.
+We will also identify a set of key metrics and build tooling to communicate those metrics to stakeholders, enabling a better understanding of the security posture of individual open source software components.

 ## Vision